Close Menu

 The insect has approximately 20,000 genes, surprisingly near the number of human genes.
 The genome is among the largest in the insect world, smaller only than that of the locust, though many of its segments, they found, appeared to be repetitive.

-The researchers suggest the American cockroach has a genome that provides it with the tools needs to exist in a host of sometimes hostile environments, which explains how it has become the largest insect that lives among humans.
+The researchers suggest the American cockroach has a genome that provides it with the tools needed to exist in a host of sometimes hostile environments, which explains how it has become the largest insect that lives among humans.

 The team’s research paper, ‘The genomic and functional landscapes of developmental plasticity in the American cockroach’, was published online in Nature Communications on March 21.
 It also consolidates the close genetic relationship between cockroaches and termites.